fastai/course-v3/docs/deployment_seeme_ai.md

 )
 ```

-Create your model on SeeMe.ai
+Next, you create your model on SeeMe.ai

 ```Python
 model_name = "My Model name"